Middle Coverage

 Love pickleball?
 Then you'll love our free newsletter.
 We send the latest news, tips, and highlights for free each week.

-Fix Your Footwork First
+Fix Your Footwork First to Master Pickleball Middle Coverage

 The most common mistake players make when covering the middle is poor footwork.
 If you're consistently hitting balls into the net, your timing is probably off, and that usually comes down to how you're stepping into the shot.

 The key is to step parallel to the kitchen line.
 This keeps your body aligned with the net and ensures you're making contact at the right point in your swing.
 When you step at an angle or move laterally without proper alignment, you're already late on the ball before you even swing.
-By stepping parallel, you set yourself up to make clean contact and keep the ball in play.

-Keep Your Paddle in Sight
+Keep Your Paddle in Sight for Reliable Middle Court Coverage

 Here's something that sounds simple but makes a huge difference: your paddle should never leave your peripheral vision when you're covering the middle.
 Many players take a huge swing that pulls their paddle out of view, which leads to mistiming and net balls.

 Instead, keep your paddle compact and in front of you.
 When you're in the middle of the court ready to react, your paddle should stay where you can see it.
-This compact positioning also helps you react faster because you're not winding up for a big swing.
-You're just making a short, controlled stroke that keeps the ball low and in the court.
+Compact positioning is the difference between a controlled stroke and a desperate lunge.

 The 4 Pillars of Pickleball Improvement Explained